Sheriff: Man found dead with gunshot wounds in rural San Juan

 At about 1:50 a.m., deputies responded to a call at a farm near Stewart Road and Military Road in rural San Juan regarding a man down.

 Deputies found a man dead on the ground with multiple gunshot wounds.
-He has not yet been identified.
+Authorities later identified the man as Julian Ramirez of Alamo.

 Four male witnesses have been taken to the Hidalgo County Sheriff's Office for interviews.
 They have not been charged.

-Note: Editor's note: This story has been updated throughout.